Nearest Neighbor CCP-Based Molecular Sequence Analysis: Results And Discussion

 \subsection{Results For Coronavirus Host Data}

 The classification results (averaged over $5$ runs) for the proposed CCP-NN and its comparison with the CCP approach for the Coronavirus Host dataset are shown in Table~\ref{tbl_results_part1_host_data}.
-The best values for each embedding method are underlined while overall best values among all methods are shown in bold.
-We can observe that the proposed CCP-NN outperforms the original CCP-based low-dimensional representation for all evaluation metrics (other than classifier training runtime) and achieves a near-perfect predictive classification performance.
-Although the performance gain for CCP-NN compared to the best CCP-based results is not significant, however, it still outperforms CCP for all evaluation metrics other than training runtime.
+The best values for each embedding method are underlined, while the overall best values among all methods are shown in bold.
+We can observe that the proposed CCP-NN outperforms the original CCP-based low-dimensional representation for all evaluation metrics (other than the classifier training runtime) and achieves near-perfect predictive classification performance.
+Although the performance gain for CCP-NN compared to the best CCP-based results is not significant, it still outperforms CCP for all evaluation metrics other than training runtime.

-The comparison of the best performing proposed method from Table~\ref{tbl_results_part1_host_data} i.e. CCP-NN with Spike2Vec, with the existing baseline models is shown in Table~\ref{tbl_results_Host_org} for the Coronavirus Host dataset.
+The comparison of the best performing proposed method from Table~\ref{tbl_results_part1_host_data}, i.e., CCP-NN with Spike2Vec, with the existing baseline models is shown in Table~\ref{tbl_results_Host_org} for the Coronavirus Host dataset.
 We can observe that the proposed method significantly outperforms all baselines for all evaluation metrics other than the training runtime.
-Specifically, in terms of average accuracy, the CCP-NN with Spike2Vec embedding achieves $1.7\%$ improvement compared to the second-best results (i.e. original Spike2Vec with Random Forest and Logistic Regression classifiers) and achieves a higher average accuracy score in the case of the Coronavirus Host dataset.
+Specifically, in terms of average accuracy, the CCP-NN with Spike2Vec embedding achieves a $1.7\%$ improvement compared to the second best results (i.e., original Spike2Vec with Random Forest and Logistic Regression classifiers) and achieves a higher average accuracy score in the case of the Coronavirus Host dataset.

-Table~\ref{tbl_std_org_host} displays the standard deviation (SD) outcomes (averaged over 5 runs) for both the baseline methods and proposed approach on the Coronavirus Host dataset.
-The results indicate that, in most cases, the SD values are relatively low, usually below 0.02.
-This observation suggests that the classification results remain consistent across different experimental runs with random train-test splits.
-The low variability in the SD values reflects the stability of the reported classification performance for both the proposed and baseline models.
+Table~\ref{tbl_std_org_host} displays the results of the standard deviation (SD) (averaged over 5 runs) for both the baseline methods and the approach proposed in the Coronavirus Host dataset.
+The results indicate that in most cases the SD values are relatively low, usually below 0.02.
+This observation suggests that the classification results remain consistent between different experimental runs with random train-test splits.
+The low variability in the SD values reflects the stability of the classification performance reported for both the proposed and the baseline models.